-Florida mom leaves her kid in a hot car to shop and gets cuffed — guess what she complained about minutes later
+Mom Leaves Kid in Hot Car, Gets Arrested, Complains Police Car is Too Hot

-SOUTH DAYTONA, Fla. – A Florida woman is facing charges after police said she left her child in a hot car and then told police “it was hot” when she was put into the back of a police cruiser, according to a report.
+A Florida woman is facing charge of nearly being responsible for her child becoming a hot car death statistic after police said she left her child in a hot vehicle and then told police “it was hot” when she was put into the back of a police cruiser, according to a report.

-Police were called to a Dollar General store in South Daytona last week for a report of a child left in a vehicle.
+Police were called to a Dollar General store in South Daytona last week for a report of a child left in a parked car.

-RELATED: After framing it as an accident, a Texas mom admits she left her two young kids to die in a hot car for a reason that’ll make you sick

-They said they found a 5-year-old sitting in a locked Hyundai alone, with the front driver’s side window down and both passenger side windows rolled up.
+They said they found a 5-year-old sitting in a locked Hyundai alone, in a car seat, with the front seat side window down and both rear seat passenger side windows rolled up.
 The rear driver’s side window was slightly open, a report said.
 The car was parked in direct sunlight without any shade, police said.
+A perfect situation for a vehicular heatstroke death and a total lapse in child safety.

 Police said the boy appeared upset and was sweating profusely.